 Truxton (deb.
 1912), inspired by Truxton King, a character in the 3rd book.

 Gerane (deb.
 1928), inspired by Gerane Davos, a character in the final book.
+(The variant spelling “Geraine” was a one-hit wonder the same year.)

 Plus there’s Beverly, which was used for a female character in Beverly of Graustark.
 The novel, along with a 1926 film adaptation, helped pull the once-gender-neutral name onto the girls’ side definitively.
 (Ironically, the actress who played Princess Yetive in a 1915 film adaptation of Graustark used the stage name Beverly Bayne.)